AstroBookings/.github/profile/2-design/3-model.erd.md

 > [!NOTE]
 >
-> > This diagram is a simplified version of the real system.
-There are refinements at implementation level.
+> > See a [diagram](#entity-relationship-diagram) of a simplified version of the real system.
+There will be refinements at implementation level.

 ## Relationships